aynamuday/onlinevotingsystem-flask/README.md

 ## Database
 A *pre-populated SQLite database* is included for demonstration purposes, so the system can be run immediately after setup.

-Select a user login credential from DB Browser.
+Open the database in DB Browser to select a user login credential.